 Sprite / Ginger Ale: If you don’t have 7UP on hand, you can substitute with Sprite or Ginger Ale instead.

 Sour Cream: If you want to make Sour Cream 7UP Biscuits instead, use only 1/2 cup 7UP and add 1/2 sour cream.

 Double This Recipe: You can double this recipe easily.
 You can cut extra biscuits, or just use a 9×13 inch pan and place the dough directly inside – no cutting required!

 How to Make this 7UP Biscuits recipe

-STEP ONE: Preheat oven to 450 degrees.
-Spray the bottom of a 9×9 baking dish with cooking spray.
+STEP ONE: Preheat the oven to 450°F. Spray the bottom of a 9×9 baking dish with cooking spray.

 PRO TIP: If your flour is lumpy, run it through a sifter or whisk it well before adding any liquids.